tonylturner/origin/README.md

 The **Origin** OSINT project is a tool designed to fetch and analyze contributors, forks, and commit details from any GitHub repository.
 The tool is designed around the idea of provenance for open-source software and other associated risk characteristics related to software origins.

+This project should be considered Alpha quality at best and not suitable for production usage at this time.

 ## Features

 - Fetch contributors, forks, and commit details from a GitHub repository.